a biennial conference exploring substantive legal technology since 1990

 Historically, SubTech focuses on where the technology of law intersects with legal education.
 In a truly international gathering that nurtures inter-specialty exchange.
 By “substantive” we mean applications that deal with the distinctively legal substance of what lawyers, judges, and law teachers do.
 By “legal education” we mean all contexts in which law is studied and taught (not just traditional law schools).

-At SubTech 2020, plenary and small group sessions will offer highly engaging and interactive opportunities for participants to shape both the content of our time together and potential outcomes that extend beyond SubTech.
+At SubTech 2020, we had planned (pre-pandemic) for plenary and small group sessions to offer highly engaging and interactive opportunities for participants to shape both the content of our time together and potential outcomes that extend beyond SubTech.
+The virtual event will be much shorter and equally interactive, with two to three hours of sessions on July 16 and July 17.

 Designing for Justice: Teaching Tech for (a) Change

-This theme for SubTech 2020 weaves in the following strands for exploration at SubTech.
+The original (pre-pandemic) theme for SubTech 2020 (which may be carried forward to 2021, weaves in the following strands for exploration at SubTech.
 How might we?

 the organizing committee of